mmilano/SidePanelCollapse/README.md

 > npm install
 ```

-4. When the install has completed successfully, `gulp dev` will build the all of the files, watch for changes, and start a local node-based webserver to serve the example pages.
+4. When the install has completed successfully, `gulp dev` will build the all of the files, watch for changes, and start a local node-based web server to serve the example pages.

-If no errors occur, there will be a message about the webserver within the stream of status messages displayed (like the one below, but your listed IP address may be different or not displayed).
+If no errors occur, there will be a message about the web server within the stream of status messages displayed (like the one below, but your listed IP address may be different or not displayed).

 ```sh
 > gulp dev